axibase/atsd/api/data/series/group.md

 | NEXT | Set value for the period based on the next period's value. |
 | LINEAR | Calculate period value using linear interpolation between previous and next period values. |
 | VALUE| Set value for the period to a specific number. |

-View examples below to grasp how interpolation works.

 ## Examples